EivindArvesen/lithpy/README.md

 *Work in progress*

-A LISP dialect initially built following [Build Your Own LISP](http://www.buildyourownlisp.com).
+A Lisp implemented in C, following the book "[Build Your Own LISP](http://www.buildyourownlisp.com)".

 Depends on [mpc](https://github.com/orangeduck/mpc) for parser combinators.